 7. Calvin Fletcher’s Coffee Company

 After grabbing some freshly baked bread from Amelia’s, head just a few doors down to Calvin Fletcher’s Coffee Company.
 When we went there they had art in their window made entirely from white zip ties.
 But you need to step into the store to really enjoy it because that is where their flavorful coffee is served.

 A trip to Indianapolis would not be complete without a photograph of you becoming the “I” in the i- free NDY statue.
 There is one located in front of the Lucas Stadium and another on the corner of Mass Ave and Alabama Street.
 There is also one inside the Indianapolis Airport.

 The best time to visit Fort Harrison Park is when the leaves are changing color.
 When you visit in the fall, you will be treated to an impressive display of leaf colors that will make for great photos and memories.
 The park has various hiking trails too.

 10. Indianapolis Zoo And White River Gardens

-There is an admission fee to the Indianapolis Zoo, but what a lot of people don’t realize is that it also includes the White River Gardens.
+There is an admission fee to the Indianapolis Zoo, but many people don’t realize that it also includes the White River Gardens.
 Make sure to go through both as the gardens are lovely.